PeopleMakeCulture/Fullstack-Notes/Fullstack-Hardware-Fundamentals.md

 		- Floating gate transisters (Solid State Drives)
 	- Hard Drive is Storage - where we keep information, but not where we do things(comuptations) with it
 	- If CPU = brain ('metal'), memory is closer than storage
+		- can think of CPU as set of input/output switches
 	- analogy: storage : file cabinet :: memory : desk
 	- RAM is sweet spot between speed and space